 Facts to Know:

-- Bipolar disorder, previously known as manic-depressive disorder, is a complex illness in which individual experience episodes of mania or hypomania as well as depression, often with normal moods in between.
+- Bipolar disorder, previously known as manic-depressive disorder, is a complex illness in which an individual experiences episodes of mania or hypomania as well as depression, often with normal moods in between.

 - Mania or hypomania may include feeling elated and on top of the world or feeling irritable and angry.